davecade/priority-queue/README.md

 # Ticket Logger

 Basic Ticket Logger system created using ReactJS.
 Similar to Jira and other task tracking applications.
-This app is using JSON-Server to simulate a back-end server.
+This app is using Firebase as a back-end server.
 Libraries include Redux for state management, Redux Sagas to manage API calls, and React Router to manage views.

 ## Screenshots: